Find Grad Schools

 4 Yearly Graduations

 Oregon State University is the 5th most popular school in the nation for students seeking a graduate certificate in conflict resolution.
-Each year, around 32,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,065 per year, while in-state graduate students, on average, pay $13,446 per year.
-For the 2020-2021 academic year, 4 graduate certificates were handed out to conflict resolution majors at Oregon State.
-Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,425 per year, while in-state graduate students, on average, pay $13,446 per year.
+During the most recent year for which we have data, 4 people received their graduate certificate in conflict resolution from Oregon State.
+Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 #5